linus-xuzixuan/Wolverine/README.md

 The logger is now complete and has been embedded into master.
 Work on master resumed.

-Speech branch is meant to convert most of printings into speech, using macOS's "say" command.
+Speech branch is meant to convert most of printings into speech, using the macOS "say" command.

 ## File information